Stability and complexity of global iterative solvers for the Kadanoff-Baym equations: Results

 For the Floquet driving protocol, we use $U_\text{eq} = 3$, $U_\text{dr} = 1$, and $\omega_\text{dr} = U_\text{eq}$.
 Similar to the ramp example, the system remains metallic, but now oscilates between good and bad metallic states with the period of the driving field (see Fig.~\ref{fig:hubbard_floquet_spectral}).
 The oscillatory behavior shows that the system has not yet reached the infinite-temperature state corresponding to a bad metal.
 At time delays for which the system is in the pseudogap region, the Hubbard bands are more pronounced, in agreement with the ramp dynamics.

 Fig.~\ref{fig:hubbard_scaling} shows that the computational scaling with propagation time for the Hubbard model is similar to that for the Falicov-Kimball model.
 We use the same computational parameters as for the Falicov-Kimball example: $\Delta t = 0.01$, $N_\tau = 400$, and $\varepsilon=10^{-8}$.
 We use an equilibrium noninteracting propagator with a semicircular density of states~\cite{aoki2014} as the initial guess for the Weiss field and the nonequilibrium Green's function.
 The number of residual evaluations again grows more or less linearly with the maximum propagation time for the various schemes, leading to overall approximately $\OO{N_t^4}$ scaling of the wall clock time.
-We again note that missing data points indicate a failure of GMRES convergence.
+The missing data points indicate a failure of solver convergence due to a catastrophic increase in the residual (see Fig.~\ref{fig:hubbard_ramp_error_vs_iter}).

 The evolution of the residual norm with iteration number is shown in Fig.~\ref{fig:hubbard_ramp_error_vs_iter} for the ramp example.
 Compared to the results for the Falicov-Kimball model, the transient increase in the residual for lagged fixed point iteration is more pronounced, and we are unable to converge the result for $N_t \geq 512$.
 For the other solvers, we observe a monotonic decrease of the residual norm, with a plateau increasing in width as the maximum propagation time is increased.
 The results are similar for the periodic driving protocol~(not shown).